bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. Describe the biggest difference between `.forEach` & `.map`.
-    One of the biggest differences is that .foreach, does not have a return type and .map returns an array.
+    One of the biggest differences is that .foreach, does not have a return type and .map returns an array. another big difference is that foreach will run over each item in the collection and can't be stopped unless you throw an exception.

 2. What is the difference between a function and a method? both are blocks of executable code however a method lives inside an object.